FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution

 Tokens are subsequently sorted based on their semantic indices to group semantically similar tokens into contiguous sequences.
 Central to ASSB operation is SSE, a modified state-space formulation that transcends the causal constraints of standard Mamba architectures.
 SSE enhances the output matrix ${\mathbf{C}}$ by incorporating learnable semantic prompts—compact embeddings representing pixel groups with shared semantics.
 This formulation injects global contextual awareness into SSE:

-Finally, an SGN-fold is applied as the inverse operation, reconstructing the semantically sorted sequence back into the original spatial layout to form the 2D feature.
-This reversion is guided by the previously computed reverse index, ensuring accurate spatial alignment.
-The restored feature is then passed through a linear projection to produce the final output feature $\mathbf{F}_3$.
-Critically, this architecture enables single-directional scanning—unlike conventional bidirectional Mamba variants requiring multiple scans—reducing computational redundancy while preserving global coherence.
-This efficiency breakthrough not only accelerates inference but also facilitates seamless integration with subsequent enhancement stages, where the refined low-frequency features serve as stable anchors for high-frequency detail reconstruction.
+Finally, an SGN-fold inversely reconstructs the semantically sorted sequence into the original 2D layout using the reverse index for precise spatial alignment.
+The restored feature is then linearly projected to produce the final output $\mathbf{F}_3$.
+Unlike conventional bidirectional Mamba variants, our single-directional scanning avoids multiple passes, reducing redundancy while maintaining global coherence.
+This improves inference speed and enables smooth integration with subsequent enhancement stages, where refined low-frequency features anchor high-frequency detail reconstruction.